 - Faucet & Hose Bibs: Resident will disconnect water hoses from the outside faucet in the Fall/Winter.
 Failure to do so may trap water inside the faucet and cause it to freeze and break.
 If breakage occurs, even while the house is empty and residents have possession of the keys, Resident will be responsible for the damage and repairs.
 This applies also if utilities have been disconnected and keys have not yet been turned into the office.

-- Maintenance Trip Fees: In the event Owner or Owner’s contractors have scheduled maintenance to be completed with Resident, by Resident providing access to and making certain arrangements to provide access to Owner or Owner’s contractors, and Resident not allow access or without notice, not reschedule and such appointments, Resident agrees to pay or reimburse owner for any such trip charge as such is billed by Owner to Resident or by Owner’s contractors to Owner.
+- Maintenance Trip Fees: In the event Owner or Owner’s contractors have scheduled maintenance to be completed with Resident, by Resident providing access to and making certain arrangements to provide access to Owner or Owner’s contractors, and Resident does not allow access or without notice, not reschedule and such appointments, Resident agrees to pay or reimburse owner for any such trip charge as such is billed by Owner to Resident or by Owner’s contractors to Owner.

 - General Guidelines: Resident agree to abide by generally approved home maintenance procedures and guidelines.

-- Disposal diapers, sanitary napkins, toy, etc., may cause you toilet to clog and cause sewer backup.
+- Disposal diapers, sanitary napkins, toy, etc., may cause your toilet to clog and cause sewer backup.
 If maintenance is called out and such items are found, the Resident will be charged for the costs and expense of the correction.
 Do not put bones, aquarium gravel, corn cobs, celery ends, glass, etc in the garbage disposal.
 Electric sockets are 120 Volt and will, if overlooked, trip (blow).
 Please restrict overloading and avoid a possible fire.
 Extension cords should be used with care and must be free from water.
 If it is discovered that the cause was Resident’s misuse of the plumbing or electrical system, resident will be responsible for the bill.

 Violation & Other Fees (where applicable):